 Speaking of reliving your childhood, an area of the room set up with board games is a great way to awaken the inner kid of any guest.
 As case in point with Brandon and Kristen’s wedding, board games are fun both with sober and inebriated guests.
 Games get a group together, and encourage guests of all ages to meet one another.
 I would stick with games that can be played in a short amount of time to make sure every guest has a chance at a given game.
 Something like Monopoly that takes several rounds might not be best.
 Also, focus on simple, physical games: Tiddlywinks and Jenga rock.

 Get the party started with a master of ceremonies.
 The ‘shoe game’ and other get-to-know-the-guest-of-honor games are very popular at weddings in Eastern Europe.
 There are many variations, but in short, the bride and groom sit back-to-back on the dance floor.
 The emcee asks a series of questions which are answered by the bride or groom raising their respective shoe to respond.
 If you are going to play this game with a drinking component, make sure you schedule this event early in the evening so answers will be coherent.
+(Check out photos from Lidia and Josh’s Columbia University wedding which featured games from Eastern Europe here.)

 This game is a great way for guests to get to know the couple and the answers can be pretty silly.
 But getting guests involved – be it the shoe game or a round of trivia – all depends on having a great emcee.
 You need someone who is quick witted and good at reacting to your guests, as the crowd will be responding directly to the emcee’s energy level.
 If you are going to use your DJ as your emcee, then take special care to check that the DJ has these skills before you book.
 All too often someone who is good at spinning records isn’t necessarily the best choice for handling the mic.